jason-ash/jtash/src/posts/20231113-using-chatgpt.md

 and realize, about halfway through, that I answered my own question.
 The _process_ of writing the question, especially if I explicitly talk about the options I'm considering, is often enough for me to realize the answer myself.
-I'm not surprised by this, really: writing is a powerful tool for organizing thoughts and creating focus.
+I'm not surprised by this, really: writing is an incredible tool for organizing thoughts and creating focus.
 Forcing myself to describe problems and alternatives is powerful by itself, even without a model like ChatGPT.